 DIGITAL COUTURE BOOTCAMP

 Advances in digital technology are transforming the way we make fashion.
-“Digital Couture Bootcamp” is a beginner training program for students, graduates, makers and practitioners who want to master the digital skills and technology for creating custom/bespoke fashion.
+“Digital Couture Bootcamp” is a fundamental training program for students, graduates, makers and practitioners who want to master the digital skills and technology for creating custom/bespoke fashion.

 What is custom/bespoke fashion?
 A bespoke garment is custom-made from scratch to the design specification and uniquely fitted to your body measurement and shape.
 We use the term “custom/bespoke fashion” for referring to items that are designed and made for individual body.